baemins/SNU_CS_M2177.004300/README.md

 At this blade, you can set basic parameters for your virtual machine.

-Name is an identifier in your Azure dashboard to distinguish your current virtual machine.
+- **Name** is an identifier in your Azure dashboard to distinguish your current virtual machine.
 In this exercise, we will use 'MyFirstVM'.

-VM Disk Type: Select **HDD**
+- VM Disk Type: Select **HDD**

-User Name: user account to log in your ubuntu OS.
+- **User Name**: user account to log in your ubuntu OS.
 Please memorise carefully.

-Authentication type: Two ways are possible.
+- Authentication type: Two ways are possible.
 SSH / Password.
-In this exercise, choose Password and keep it well.
+In this exercise, choose **Password** and keep it well.
 More than 3 different category among upper/lower/number/special character is needed and at least 12 bytes.
 When you forget your password, you can reset at Azure Portal - reset password menu.

-Subscription: Make sure your subscription comes from TA
+- **Subscription**: Make sure your subscription comes from TA

-Resource Group: logical group to manage your various resources.
+- **Resource Group**: logical group to manage your various resources.
 Choose 'create new' and put 'MyFirstRG'.

-Location: Not all the region has GPU machines.
+- **Location**: Not all the region has GPU machines.
 Select **'East US'** for GPU access.

 ![VM Basic](Images/vmbasic.png)